 One of the biggest challenges that Leah Wambui faced on her journey to making it in real estate was land acquisition.
 She sacrificed a lot and took huge risks that would not appeal to many people.
 Together with her husband, they decided to sell their family house to raise money for the construction of the first 10 houses.
 They also used all their savings on this project.

-Although they had thought out their plan well, the lack of funds was another huge challenge.
+Although they had thought out their plan, the lack of funds was a huge challenge.
 At some point, the project halted.
 However, they had managed to complete a show house that was ready for sale.

 Theft incidents were also a big challenge and they stalled the project to some extent.
 At some point, she fired all her employees.
 Looking back on her struggles, she said,

 “This project brought great lessons with it.
 One day, I woke up and fired all my staff because the theft was unbearable.
 I would bring in tiles for the housing units and trucks will arrive at night to take them away.
 The project manager often conspires with workers to hike invoices.”